 - Reverse the movement to get back into the starting position.

-After you are done with these exercises, you have to perform your cool down routine.
-Keep a water bottle handy to keep yourself hydrated during the workout.
+After you are done with these exercises, you need to perform your cool down routine.
+Keep a water bottle handy to keep yourself hydrated at all times during the workout.

-The whole bodyweight workout should not take more than 40 minutes.
-So find the time and make sure that you have a comfortable mat to lie down on.
+The whole body weight workout should not take more than 40 minutes.
+So find the time and make sure that you have a comfortable mat to lie down and perform the necessary stretches.